cloudposse/geodesic/README.md

 ## Creating a Kops Cluster

 Create your `kops` cluster from a manifest.
-The manifest template is located in `/templates/kops/default.yaml` and is compiled by running `build-kops-manifest`
+The manifest template is located in `/templates/kops/default.yaml` and is compiled by running `build-kops-manifest`.

 After building the manifest, create the cluster by running and following the resultant instructions.
    ```